National Philanthropic Trust: Donor-advised funds

 A donor-advised fund (DAF) is a giving vehicle administered by a public charity.
 Donor-advised funds allow donors to make charitable contributions and receive the maximum tax deduction available.

 NPT's DAFs can accept a wide range of assets including cash, publicly traded securities, tangible personal property, closely held stock, and cryptocurrency.

 NPT offers donors investment options in which they can allocate their DAF investments.
 NPT's impact investment offerings include six exchange-traded funds (ETFs) focused on generating positive environmental, social, and corporate governance (ESG) returns, in areas such as low carbon emissions and global education.

 Donors can make international grants and other specialized grants through their NPT DAFs.
 A donor can set up a legacy plan by appointing joint advisors, naming charitable beneficiaries, or funding an endowment.

 NPT also offers foundation-advised funds and corporate-advised funds to support collaborative funding projects championed by institutional donors.

 Fiscal sponsorships

 A fiscal sponsorship is a collaborative relationship in which a charitable project partners with a public charity to receive tax-deductible donations and access to a network of support.
 NPT's fiscal sponsorship offering is designed to provide legal and fiduciary oversight and mitigate the risk involved in launching a new charitable project.

 Supporting organizations

 Type 1 supporting organizations offer similar tax advantages to donor-advised funds.
 Supporting organizations are a popular choice for philanthropists who want more control over grantmaking and investments than a donor-advised fund, but less expense and administrative burden than a private foundation.
 NPT currently facilitates several supporting organizations, including the Saint Agatha Foundation.

 Designated funds

 Designated funds are established to support specific charities.
 NPT offers designated funds for individual, corporate or foundation donors who wish to make a single charitable gift or recurring gifts to one specific charity.

-Philanthropic Services Team

-NPT maintains an in-house philanthropic services team who can offer donors guidance for their philanthropic goals.
-This team may conduct research on geographic areas and specific issues in which donors are interested, or may assist donors with organizing site visits to grantee organizations.
-The Philanthropic Services team may partner with NPT's in-house legal team to establish grantmaking agreements so donors can stipulate naming rights or grantmaking provisions.
-For donor requests outside the scope of this team's expertise, the Philanthropic Services team may reach out to the Philanthropic Advisory Network, a national partner network of vetted philanthropic advisors trained to assist donors in conducting effective grantmaking.